-MARSH is a global leader in insurance broking and risk management.
+MARSH, a global leader in insurance broking and risk management.

-GUY CARPENTER is a global leader in risk and reinsurance intermediary services.
+GUY CARPENTER, a global leader in risk and reinsurance intermediary services.

-MERCER is a global leader in talent, health, retirement, and investment consulting.
+MERCER, a global leader in talent, health, retirement, and investment consulting.

-OLIVER WYMAN is a global leader in management consulting.
+OLIVER WYMAN, a global leader in management consulting.

-Our approximately 54,000 employees worldwide provide analysis, advice, and transactional capabilities to clients in more than 100 countries.
+With annual revenue exceeding \$12 billion, Marsh & McLennan Companies' 55,000 colleagues worldwide provide analysis, advice, and transactional capabilities to clients in more than 130 countries.
 The Company prides itself on being a responsible corporate citizen and making a positive impact in the communities in which it operates.